Cards Against Humanity

 Cards Against Humanity began life as a Kickstarter project in December 2010 – eight Chicagoan friends sought $4,000, to turn a DIY card game into a professionally-produced one.
 They soon reached their funding target – and went on to secure nearly four times their original goal.

 The success of the project sent the Cards Against Humanity team on a voyage of discovery – they quickly learnt how to mass produce a card game, how to ship tens of thousands of rewards to backers on time, and how to turn a crowdfunding project into a long-term success.

 Five years later, Cards Against Humanity was a burgeoning business – the original game was a #1 Amazon bestseller, and expansion packs and international editions fuelled ongoing interest.
 So the team began to share its expertise via Blackbox – a spin-out that helps other crowdfunders market, sell and fulfil their products.

-It was at this point that Cards Against Humanity sought help from James and James Fulfilment.
-While Cards Against Humanity had built its own fulfilment network in the US, it needed support to fulfil orders for UK and European customers.
+With Cards Against Humanity achieving such great success in a short period of time, the business sought help from James and James Fulfilment.
+While it had built its own fulfilment network in the US, it needed support to fulfil orders for UK and European customers.